Facebook fury follows video of son's 'horrifying' TSA patdown

 Typical was this from Connie Fayant: "That guy does look creepy.
 Kind of weird that he keeps going over the same places on a child!!"

 And this from Sarah Elaine: "I would have lost my mind and ended up in jail!
 This is beyond disgusting!
-The airlines should be ashamed and these ...
-TSA agents should be fired immediately."
+The airlines should be ashamed and these sad worthless piece of shit TSA agents should be fired immediately."

 Not everyone, though, is on Williamson's side.